fabric8io-images/java/templates/README.md

 ### Startup Script /run-java.sh

-The default command for this image is [/run-java.sh](https://github.com/fabric8io/run-java-sh).
-Its purpose it to fire up Java applications which are provided as fat-jars, including all dependencies or more classical from a main class, where the classpath is build up from all jars within a directory.x1
+The default command for this image is [{{= fp.config.base.baseDir }}/run-java.sh](https://github.com/fabric8io/run-java-sh).
+Its purpose it to fire up Java applications which are provided as fat-jars, including all dependencies or more classical from a main class, where the classpath is build up from all jars within a directory.

+For these images the variable **JAVA_APP_DIR** has the default value `{{= fp.config.base.baseDir }}`

 {{= fp.block('run-java-sh','readme',{ 'fp-no-files' : true }) }}